-Turkey seeks to arrest 55 people suspected of financing Gulen - NTV
+Turkey seeks arrest 55 people suspected of financing Gulen: NTV

 Police from the Istanbul financial-crimes unit conducted operations in 57 separate addresses on Saturday to root out sympathizers of Gulen, NTV said.
 Authorities have detained some of the suspects in the operations, while others are still being sought, NTV said, adding that some were found to be using Bylock, a smartphone messaging app which Ankara says was used by Gulen's adherents as a communication tool.

-Turkey has so far jailed some 36,000 people pending trial and has suspended or dismissed more than 100,000 people from the military, judiciary, public service and others in the crackdown.
+Turkey has so far jailed some 36,000 people pending trial and has suspended or dismissed more than 100,000 people from the military, judiciary, civil service and others in the crackdown.

 Turkey's Western allies have voiced concern at the extent of the purges under President Tayyip Erdogan, who has repeatedly rejected such criticism, saying Ankara is determined to root out its enemies at home and abroad.

-(Reporting by Tuvan Gumrukcu, editing by Louise Heavens)
+Reporting by Tuvan Gumrukcu, editing by Louise Heavens